Death of Sarina Esmailzadeh

-On 23 September 2022, Iranian teenager Sarina Esmailzadeh (سارینا اسماعیلزاده) died of alleged severe beating on the head by security forces during the Mahsa Amini protests in Karaj, Alborz province, Iran, according to human rights organizations.
+On 23 September 2022, Iranian teenager Sarina Esmailzadeh (سارینا اسماعیلزاده) died of severe beating on the head by security forces during the Mahsa Amini protests in Karaj, Alborz province, Iran, according to human rights organizations.
 She was 16 years old.

 The local Justice Department denied any responsibility for her death, claiming that she died by suicide after jumping from the rooftop of a building, and similar claims were made by the authorities about 16-year-old Nika Shakarami who had also attended the protests and died under suspicious circumstances.

 After their deaths, pictures of Shakarami and Esmailzadeh appeared on banners during protests and on posters in Iranian cities.
 Videos created by Esmailzadeh were shared online after her death, and hackers interrupted a government-run news broadcast in Iran with pictures of Esmailzadeh and other women killed during the protests.

 Background

-Sarina Esmailzadeh was born on 2 July 2006.
+Sarina Esmailzadeh was born in 2006.
 Her father died when she was a child and she was raised by her mother and had an older brother.
 She attended a high school in Karaj for gifted students, and could speak English and French in addition to her native Persian.

 Esmailzadeh was also a YouTuber who created videos with her talking about topics such as music, food, and school, as well as restrictions on women in Iran.
 In one of her videos, after finishing school exams, she stated "Nothing feels better than freedom".
 In a YouTube video posted on May 22, she talked about restrictions on women in Iran and a need for freedom.
 In another video, she said, "We're not like the previous generation 20 years ago who didn't know what life was like outside Iran."
 In her last video on Telegram, she sang along to "Take Me to Church" by Hozier, and said, "My homeland feels like being in exile".

-On September 22, Esmailzadeh is reported to have attended a protest with friends and then did not return home.
+On September 23, Esmailzadeh is reported to have attended a protest with friends and then did not return home.
 After her death, her videos were shared online, and the video of her singing along to the Hozier song was widely shared.

 Circumstances of death

 According to Amnesty International and Iran Human Rights, Esmailzadeh was struck on the head repeatedly with a baton and bled to death. in the Gohardasht neighborhood of Karaj, near her language school where protests were taking place.
-According to an IHR source, she died before she could be taken to anywhere for treatment.
+According to an IHR source, she died before she could be taken anywhere for treatment.
 The family was notified about her death later that evening by her friends who were with her at the protests.
 Her family was under pressure from security and intelligence agents to stay silent on the matter, especially in regards to communication with foreign media, and to support the authorities' version of the events.
 Similar pressures were exerted on the families of other victims of the protests.